“What is the soul?” I get asked this question a lot. It’s hard for most people to describe the soul.

 “A longing fulfilled is sweet to the soul” (Proverbs 13:19).

-Jesus Christ Offers you Rest for your Soul – No One and Nothing Else Can!
+Jesus Christ Offers Real Rest for Your Soul

 “[Jesus said] take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls” (Matthew 11:29).